A / AN

 also an hour (h is not pronounced: an Xour)

-but a university (pronounced yuniversity)
+but university (pronounced yuniversity)

-a European country (pronounced yuropean)
+European country (pronounced yuropean)

 another (= an + other) is one word: